All Episodes

 The road is still open.

-The old bill there, and they're turning cars around.
+The old bill there and they're turning cars around.

-I mean, let's hope that they can uh keep the cars out for the duration of the march because we all know what could happen.
+I mean, let's hope that they can keep the cars out for the duration of the march because we all know what could happen.

-How's it going so far?
+How's it going so fast?

-No, not even mainstream from the government.
+No, no, no, they're mentioning that from the government.

-It's coming from the government.
+They ain't coming from no one else apart from the government.

-They're coming from no one else apart from the government, they're trying to divide our people.
+They're trying to divide our people.

-At the end of the day, like we we thought how many fucking wars to keep it out is, and then all of a sudden 20 30 years later, we're just losing our fucking backbone.
+At the end of the day, we thought how many fucking wars to keep it how it is.

 Why?